Controversial documentary on Hong Kong protests airs in U.S.

 Dividing the year-long tear, gas-versus-Molotov cocktail battle into nine chapters, the 2½-hour documentary features a handful of protesters, including hardcore vigilantes, school-age first responders, web-savvy organizers, septuagenarian advocates, students and journalists.
 Many appear in the film with their appearances blurred or hidden.

 The film also underlines several significant events during the movement, including the June 16 protest that garnered over 2 million participants, and ended with the 12-day siege of Polytechnic University.
 An 18-year-old student protester shot by police, the July 21 Yuen Long attack and the Aug.
 31 MTR station incident were all also featured.

-“It is touching, reminding me of things that happened in the past few years with many details,” a man who referred to himself as “Duckie” said after watching the documentary.
+“It is touching, reminding me of things that happened in the past few years with many details,” said a man, who asked to be named Duckie because of personal safety concerns.
 “There are many memories and experiences included in this film.”

-As a Hongkongese-American, Duckie facetiously called himself as one of the film actors because he went back to the embattled city and joined the protest as a frontline black-clad protestor.
+As a Hongkongese-American, Duckie jokingly called himself one of the film actors because he went back to the embattled city and joined the protest as a frontline black-clad protestor.

 “I already started crying when I saw the first few scenes of 2 million people on the street,” said Hongkonger.
 “The story that touched me the most is the last few scenes about an 11-year-old kid who went to the protest frontline, which broke me down and made me unable to stop crying.”

 Chow took the film title from the latter half of a popular protest slogan, “Liberate Hong Kong, Revolution of Our Times,” first created by now-imprisoned student-activist Edward Leung in 2016.
 It has been widely used since the anti-extradition law movement sparked.

 After Beijing imposed the sweeping National Security Law last year, it is now considered illegal to chant or display the slogan in public space.
 Government officials said the slogan implies Hong Kong’s independence and subversion of state power.